KJES4/KJES4/README.md

 - 👋 Hi, I’m Kat
 - 👀 I’m interested in emerging technology.
-- 🌱 I’m currently learning Docker.
+- 🌱 I’m currently learning Ollama.
-- 💞️ I’m looking to collaborate on open-source projects.

 <!---
 KJES4/KJES4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.